devops329/devops/instruction/statusReporting/statusReporting.md

 There are several ways to create a status page for your application.
 Usually you don't want to have it actually hosted as part of your application because that is kind of self-defeating.
 Instead, you need to build a completely different stack, hopefully hosted in a completely different environment from your application.

 As an alternative to building your own status page, you can use one of the many cloud services that are available.
-You can also use one of the many open source projects.
+There are also lots of [open source projects](https://github.com/ivbeg/awesome-status-pages) that make it easy to deploy a status page.

 ### Upptime